-9,000 square feet (0.2 acres) of disturbed area and 4,860 square feet of reclaimed asphalt pavement area.

-The grading and drainage associated with the new parking area has been minimized as much as possible sign on Range Road to direct vehicles to the parking area and a small information kiosk at the south end of the parking area.
+12,600 square feet (0.3 acres) of disturbed area and 8,317 square feet of reclaimed asphalt pavement sign on Range Road to direct vehicles to the parking area and a small information kiosk at the south end of the parking area.
 The use of the parking area will be limited to daylight hours only.